A note on what you're seeing.

 How this blog gets made

-A research post is relatively straightforward.
-Pick the topic, run the research, build the outline, generate the images, publish.
+A research post is straightforward: pick the topic, gather sources, build the outline, generate the images, publish.

 Loading posts...